Wedding Planning Tips from Blissful Weddings

-HRM Photography & Blissful Bookings are delighted to unite to assist brides with their planning woes.
-Wedding planner extraordinare, Jennifer Eaves will be posting regular blog articles with wedding trends & bridal style tips, inspiration boards, local upcoming wedding events and even answering questions from YOU our readers!
-If you have any questions regarding etiquette, wedding dilemmas, budget concerns, family conflict or even style trends please email Jennifer at email@example.com and she will answer you directly in the following blog posts!
+HRM Photography & Blissful Weddings are delighted to unite to assist brides with their planning woes.
+Wedding planner extraordinare, Jennifer Eaves will be posting blog articles with wedding trends & bridal style tips, inspiration boards, local upcoming wedding events and even answering questions from YOU our readers!
+If you have any questions regarding etiquette, wedding dilemmas, budget concerns, family conflict or even style trends please email us at email@example.com and Jennifer would be happy to answer your planning questions!

 As a certified wedding planner with extensive experience in the wedding industry, my goal is to offer happy couples peace of mind and ease with their planning process.
 Bringing creative and unique concepts to their head table all while keeping it personal and intimate.
 I am able to customize packages, checklists, timelines and vendor referrals to tailor to each individual couples wedding needs and desires.
 I also offer personalized save-the-date web pages and even wedding websites!